 Hiring for engineers is becoming more competitive as the economy returns to full strength from its recent recession.
 Hiring managers who know their organization’s needs and culture well are better placed to find the right engineer for their company.

-Top Skills for Engineers
+Skills Needed for Engineering

 Engineering programs in colleges and graduate schools are typically rigorous programs that call on a young engineer’s mathematics and technical skills.
 Top engineers should have an extensive portfolio that demonstrates their technical ability in their field.